ExaScience/elprep/README.md

 ### --filter-non-overlapping-reads bed-file

 Removes all reads where the mapping positions do not overlap with any region specified in the bed file.
 Specifically, either the start or end of the read's mapping position must be contained in an interval, or the read is removed from the output.

+### --filter-mapping-quality mapping-quality

+Remove all alignments with mapping quality lower than given mapping quality")

 ### --replace-read-group read-group-string